FPL Bonus Points System Explained

 Official FPL website

-The other way of being able to view the BPS breakdown is to head to the official Fantasy Premier League site and select the fixtures tab, then choose the game you wish to view.
+The easiest way of being able to check the BPS breakdown is to head to the official Fantasy Premier League site and select the fixtures tab (or scroll down below your FPL team to see the fixtures), then choose the game you wish to view.

 By clicking on the current score, you will be able to view goal scorers, assisters, bookings, and the players currently leading the bonus, as well as their BPS score.